akirk/friends/README.md

 9. You can react to a post or share it using Post Collections.

 ## Changelog

+### 2.5.3
+- Add a new Reply To field to the Status post form ([#210]), also see the related update to the Firefox extension at https://addons.mozilla.org/addon/wpfriends/
+- Fix a Fatal regarding ActivityPub metadata

 ### 2.5.2
 - Create better display name from follows from the Enable Mastodon Apps plugin